 From hiking to museum exhibits about the Oregon Trail that ran through Gering, Nebraska, Scotts Bluff National Monument is a great summer stop.
 You’ll also see photos, sketches, and watercolors by William Henry Jackson. - Standout Ranching History at the MonDak Heritage Center: Sidney, Montana

 Check out the ranching displays and 1930s Main Street at the MonDak Heritage Center in Sidney, North Dakota.
 If you love Western art, see the collection from J.K.
-Ralston. - Royal Ontario Museum in Toronto Review
+Ralston. - Finney County Historical Museum: 150 Years of Garden City, Kansas, History

 From the Clutter Family Murders to agriculture history, this museum gives you a decade by decade look at life in Garden City, Kansas.
-Right next to the free Lee Richardson Zoo, it’s a must-see Kansas attraction. - Toronto Police Museum & Discovery Centre: Two Centuries of Law Enforcement History
+Right next to the free Lee Richardson Zoo, it’s a must-see Kansas attraction. - Lafayette Science Museum: From Dinosaurs to the Space Age in Louisiana

 From a rare Saurophagan dinosaur to nanotechnology to a state-of-the-art planetarium, the Lafayette Science Museum is a great destination.
 There’s lots to see in this 10,000 sq foot science museum in Louisiana. - Adams Museum in Deadwood: Where Legends are Larger Than Life